 Ian La Frenais and Dick Clement remember the sublime sitcom Porridge and the great Ronnie Barker.
-Today is the 50th anniversary of the first Two Ronnies episode.
+Dick Clement is 84 on September 5

 Porridge came about because the BBC commissioned a series called Seven of One, designed to showcase Ronnie Barker’s talents.
 We were asked to write two of the episodes.
 We didn’t know Ronnie but admired him enormously and jumped at the opportunity.